smaistros/business-rules/README.md

 # business-rules
-Business rules quickstarts and hello world kind of demos using Jboss BPM Suite, JBoss BRMS and upstream jBPM and Drools products.
+Business rules quickstarts and hello world kind of demos using JBoss Developer Studio, JBoss BPM Suite, JBoss BRMS and upstream jBPM and Drools products.